LunaticWyrm467/node_tree/README.md

 **NodeTree** is a framework to create large scalable programs and games through a tree of processes.
 Each process is fully autonomous and is capable of storing its own state or data, and communicating with other processes.
 These processes are known as Nodes.

 **⚠️WARNING⚠️**<br>
 THIS IS A NIGHTLY-DEPENDENT CRATE.
-This crate is in early development.
+The specified nightly version is 1.78.\n This crate is in early development.
 Beware of possible bugs or safety violations.

 ## Getting Started!